jakelevirne/edge-lab/docs/Ansible.md

 See [nodes_reimage.yml](../ansible/nodes_reimage.yml)

-Outcome: The clean Raspberry Pi OS image will be restored onto the USBs, with all the customizations that were setup when using the Raspberry Pi Imager.
-The system will reboot and the hostname of the machine will be updated to `pi1`..`piN` (as opposed to `changeme`).
+Outcome: The clean Raspberry Pi OS image will be restored onto the USBs, with all the customizations that were setup when initially using the Raspberry Pi Imager.
+The system will reboot and the hostnames of the machines will be updated to `pi1`..`piN` (as opposed to `changeme`).

 Notes:

 - This script will only reimage machines that are currently booted into their SD cards as `imager1`..`imagerN`.
 It won't touch `pi0`/`imager0` and it won't touch any machines that are already booted up from their USB as `pi1`..`piN`

-- `pi0` must be configured and running as the lab network router.
+- `pi0` must be configured and running as the lab network router for this script to work, and your `~/.ssh/config` must be setup correctly (see above).

 - This will install and run Clonezilla completely unattended, copying the clean Raspberry Pi OS image we created to the USB, overwriting everything on that USB.

-- It assumes you've created the Clean Image, as described in the [Pi Cluster doc](Pi%20Cluster.md) and that this image is availble on the host `data1` and being shared on an NFS directory called `/srv/os_images`.
+- It assumes you've created the Clean Image, as described in the [Pi Cluster doc](Pi%20Cluster.md) and that this image is available on the host `data1` and being shared on an NFS directory called `/srv/os_images`.

 Run the playbook: